OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaFilterParametric.rst

     .. cpp:function:: OcaStatus SetMultiple(OcaParameterMask Mask, OcaFrequency Frequency, OcaParametricEQShape Shape, OcaFloat32 WidthParameter, OcaDB InBandGain, OcaFloat32 ShapeParameter)

         Sets some or all filter parameters.
-The return value indicates if the parameters were successfully set.
-The action of this method is atomic - if any of the value changes fails, none of the changes are made.
+The action of this method is atomic
+        - if any of the value changes fails, none of the changes are made.

         This method has id ``4.11``.